GOP sweeps statewide races with 2 down-ballot wins

 If Republicans do gain control of the House, the only thing blocking them from total control of state government is a narrow 21-19 Democratic advantage in the state Senate.
 Senators are not up for reelection until 2023.

 Democrats have been particularly concerned about abortion legislation.
-Ayala made supporting a woman’s right to an abortion a key issue in her campaign, noting that the Senate is already an even 20-20 split on the issue.
-Sears has long opposed abortion, something she links to her Christian faith.
+Ayala made supporting a woman's right to an abortion a key issue in her campaign, noting that the Senate has one Democratic member who has said he personally opposes abortion.
+Sears has also long opposed abortion, something she links to her Christian faith.

 “I’m a Christian first, and a Republican second.
 I don’t want to hear about your economic policies and you’re going to build the country if we have to kill babies along the way,” she told an interviewer in 2019.